-It is always important to remember, like any of the months, that your child will grow and develop at their own rate.
+It is always important to remember that at 3 years and 7 months, like any of the months, your child will grow and develop at their own rate.
 When your child gets to this age, everyone is unique and there are no concrete marks and steps that they need to reach by certain times.
 If your child is taking a little longer in some aspects, be patient, they will get there in the end.

 Arts, crafts, and sport